Multidimensional continued fractions and symbolic codings of toral translations: Mise en sc ene

+When we discuss sequences $(\sigma_n)_{n\in\NN}$ of unimodular substitutions later, considering the linear cocycle $(\sigma_n)_{n\in\NN} \mapsto \tr{\!M_{\sigma_0}}$ will enable us to study the convergence behavior of $(\sigma_n)_{n\in\NN}$.
+Here the Pisot condition (see Definition~\ref{d:Pisot}), which is also a condition on incidence matrices in this setting, will be of particular importance for us.

-Substitutive dynamical systems (and related tiling flows) have been studied extensively in the literature; see for instance \cite{baake2019fourier,BufSol18,Fog02,Queffelec:10}.
-So-called \emph{unit Pisot substitutions} received particular interest; a~unit Pisot substitution is a substitution~$\sigma$ whose incidence matrix $M_\sigma$ has a characteristic polynomial which is the minimal polynomial of a Pisot unit.
-Recall that a Pisot number is an algebraic integer greater than~$1$ whose Galois conjugates are all contained in the open unit disk.
-This class of substitutions is of importance for several reasons; one of them is their relation to strongly convergent multidimensional continued fraction algorithms, a~relation that will be important in the present paper.
-Note also that they are primitive in a sense defined in Section~\ref{subsec:prop}, which implies that the associated symbolic dynamical systems are minimal.
-The main conjecture in this context, the so-called \emph{Pisot substitution conjecture}, claims that, for each unit Pisot substitution~$\sigma$, the substitutive dynamical system $(X_\sigma,\Sigma)$ is measurably conjugate to a minimal translation on the torus~$\TT^{d-1}$, and, hence, has purely discrete spectrum.
+Substitutive dynamical systems (and related tiling flows) have been studied extensively in the literature with special emphasis on unimodular Pisot substitutions; see for instance \cite{baake2019fourier,BufSol18,Fog02,Queffelec:10}.
+The main conjecture in this context, the so-called \emph{Pisot substitution conjecture}, claims that, for each unimodular Pisot substitution~$\sigma$, the substitutive dynamical system $(X_\sigma,\Sigma)$ is measurably conjugate to a minimal translation on the torus~$\TT^{d-1}$, and, hence, has purely discrete spectrum.
 Although there are many partial results (see e.g.\ \cite{AkiBBLS,Barge:16,Barge15,HolSol:03,mercat2018characterization}), this conjecture is still open.
-However, given a single unit Pisot substitution~$\sigma$, there are many algorithms that can be used to show that $(X_\sigma,\Sigma)$ has purely discrete spectrum; see \cite{CANTBST,mercat2018characterization,Siso:02}.
-Thus, for each single unit Pisot substitution $\sigma$, this property is easy to check, which is important for us.
-In the present paper, we show that wide classes of symbolic dynamical systems of Pisot type are measurably conjugate to minimal translations on the torus, provided that the same is true for a particular substitutive element of the class.
+However, given a single unimodular Pisot substitution~$\sigma$, there are many algorithms that can be used to verify that $(X_\sigma,\Sigma)$ has purely discrete spectrum; see \cite{AL11,CANTBST,mercat2018characterization,SS:02}.
+Thus, for each single unimodular Pisot substitution~$\sigma$, this property is easy to check, which is important for us.

+To be more precise, in the present paper, unimodular Pisot substitutions are of importance because of their relation to multidimensional continued fraction algorithms that satisfy the Pisot condition.
+Indeed, we show that wide classes of symbolic dynamical systems of Pisot type are measurably conjugate to minimal translations on the torus, provided that the same is true for a particular Pisot unimodular substitutive element of the class; see Theorem~\ref{theo:main}.